TheDistractor/CCXMLEventEmitter/README.md

 parameters: impulseavginfo

 ###impulse-spike###
-Soetimes your impulse sensor (optismart etc) can produce 'false' impulses that I like to call 'spikes', this maybe due to other IR interference, an sensor movement due to environmental conditions, bright glare from sun etc etc.
+Sometimes your impulse sensor (optismart etc) can produce 'false' impulses that I like to call 'spikes', this maybe due to other IR interference, sensor movement due to environmental conditions, bright glare from sun etc etc.
 You can now use the option: spikeThreshold = ipu to setup 'spike' detection. e.g spikeThreshold = 60 would set anything above 60 ipu's per detection period to be treated as a spike, in which case a simple averaging algorithm is used to 'flatten' out the spike reading.
 A 'flattening' condition is known as a 'correction', in which case a further 'impulse-correction' event will be generated - see below.
+By default, spikes are NOT detected/reported/flattened (equivalent to spikeThreshold = 0).

 parameters: impulsespikeinfo